Ulven shooting range

 Since the 1870s, the Armed Forces have conducted live target practice on the shooting range at Ulven camp in Os municipality in Hordaland.
 In 2008, the NDEA launched the efforts to clean up the 100-year-old pollution, and build new firing ranges with modern environmental technology.
 In June 2010 the new shooting ranges were handed over to the Armed Forces.

 When the shooting ranges were established over 100 years ago, few thought about the toxic effects of heavy metals such as lead, zinc and copper in nature.
 The metals, which are common in projectiles, are migrating with the rainwater into local streams and further into nature.
 In this project the streams have been piped away from the shooting range.

-In 2011 the project was nominated to the NDEAs architectural award, as the first training facility to ever be highlighted in this context.
-The leader of the Jury, Prof. Arch.
-Karl Otto Ellefsen, states in the nomination document; “The project has a high level of innovative solutions, a distinct architectural expression, and high sculptural qualities.
+In 2011 the project was nominated to the NDEA’s architectural award, as the first training facility to ever be highlighted in this context. the leader of the jury, Prof. Arch.
+Karl Otto Ellefsen, states in the nomination document; “the project has a high level of innovative solutions, a distinct architectural expression, and high sculptural qualities.
 The facility is a rolemodel for other firing ranges”.